Image

 To ensure the continuity of Greater Manchester Fire and Rescue Service (GMFRS) operations during the refurbishment process, firefighters from Blackley were temporarily relocated to the nearby Philip’s Park station.

-One of the more complex construction challenges involved coordinating the installation of the attenuation tank, which required the deepest excavation on-site.
+One of the more complex construction challenges involved coordinating the installation of an attenuation tank, which required the deepest excavation on site.
 Rather than backfilling it immediately, the construction sequence was reviewed and altered to allow progress to continue while working back up to ground level.
-Impressively, around 80% of the tank work was completed within the first two months under the new schedule.
+Around 80% of the tank work was completed within the first two months under the new schedule.

 Co-creating value-driven solutions with our client